RuiGao92/GRAPEX_AggieAir_TSEB/README.md

 - 2 thresholds are required including one threshold from NDVI to divided pure vegetation, one threshold from NDVI to divided pure soil.
 It is suggested to selected these thresholds visually (manually).

 ## Main idea of this function
-The paper, evaluation of TSEB turbulent fluxes using different methods for the retrieval of soil and canopy component temperatures from UAV thermal and multispectral imagery (https://link.springer.com/article/10.1007/s00271-018-0585-9), shows the concept how to separate the bulk composite surface radiometric temperature.
+The paper, evaluation of TSEB turbulent fluxes using different methods for the retrieval of soil and canopy component temperatures from UAV thermal and multispectral imagery (https://link.springer.com/article/10.1007/s00271-018-0585-9), shows the concept how to separate the bulk composite surface radiometric temperature (T_RAD).
 One key characteristic of this python function (CanopySoilTemperatureSeparation_Vine.py) is avoiding to use the positive linear relationship for canopy and soil temperature estimation for the domain where it does not contain pure vegetation (soil) pixels.<br>
 A loop is used for temperature separation grid by grid.
 Inital slope and intercept are set as "NAN", and they will be updated along the process for each grid.
-Once the NDVI-T_rad give a negative slope, slope and intercept are updated.
+Once the NDVI-T_RAD give a negative slope for that processing grid, slope and intercept are updated.
+In other words, if the slope of the NDVI-T_RAD for the processing grid is positive, the valid negative slope and intercept from the nearest grid will be used for canopy and/or soil temperature estimation.
+For our project, because the grid (domain) size is 3.6 meter by 3.6 meter, it normally contains both vine vegetation and bare soil in one unit grid.
+Considering the high-resolution data gathered by the AggieAir, canopy and soil temperature can be gained directly.
+Estimation based on the NDVI-T_RAD only happens for the grid where it is fully covered by vine vegetation and/or where it is mainly covered by bare soil or unhealthy vegetation.

 This repository is supposed to be modified later accordingly.
 If there are any mistakes, welcome to leave comments and send them to me.
 Thank you in advance.<br>
 Rui Gao<br>
 rui.gao@aggiemail.usu.edu<br>
+## Acknowledgement
+Thank Dr. Torres and Ayman for their suggestions and code review.